 First, I will explain my live performance concept and the design of LambdaControl.
-After that I cover the build process for the front panel.
-The next chapter will be about the hardware and why I used the MIDIbox project.
-The RGB Button Matrix chapter is about my custom RGB button matrix and it’s software.
-Moreover, I explain how I integrated LambdaControl by a custom MIDI Remote Script into Ableton Live.
-Finally, I explain how I build the case of LambdaControl with a 3D printer, cover the final assembly, and present the final result.
+After that I start with building the front panel.
+The next chapter will be about the electronics of the controller and why I based it on the MIDIbox project.
+Following, I explain how I build the RGB button matrix and integrated it into Ableton Live by writing a custom MIDI remote script.
+Finally, I show you how I created the case of LambdaControl with my DIY 3D printer, cover the final assembly, and discuss the final result.

 You can find all the material that I created to build LambdaControl on github.
-I distributed the material into four repositories:
+I distributed it into four repositories:

 - Repository for the hardware related files like the faceplate or the 3D printable case

-- MIOS32 firmware for the MIDIbox core that is the main brain of the controller
+- MIOS32 firmware for the MIDIbox core, which is the main brain of the controller

 - Matrix MCU Firmware for the separate microcontroller that drives the RGB matrix